MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 # Resolve GitHub issues using GitHub Copilot

 GitHub issues are a powerful way to track bugs, enhancements, and tasks for a project.
-In this exercise, you learn how to use GitHub Copilot to help you analyze and resolve issues in a sample codebase.

-In this exercise, you work with a sample e-commerce application called ContosoShopEasy.
-The application contains several security vulnerabilities that have been logged as GitHub issues.
-Your goal is to use GitHub Copilot to help you analyze and resolve these issues.
+In this exercise, you use GitHub Copilot to help you analyze and resolve GitHub issues that relate to security vulnerabilities in an e-commerce application.

 This exercise should take approximately **40** minutes to complete.